 In Timis v Osipov, the Court of Appeal held that section 47B(2) does not bar claims against co-workers for detriments amounting to dismissal, nor claims against employers based on vicarious liability for those acts.
 The only bar is to claims against the employer for its own act of dismissal.
 This interpretation allowed employees to pursue both unfair dismissal and detriment claims arising from dismissal.

-Court of appeal’s analysis
+Court of Appeal’s analysis

 The Court of Appeal expressed strong reservations about Osipov’s reasoning, describing section 47B(2) as “unambiguous.”
 In its view:

-- Parliament intended Parts V and X to be complementary, not overlapping.
+• Parliament intended Parts V and X to be complementary, not overlapping.
 Employees dismissed for whistleblowing should claim under Part X, not Part V

-- The phrase “amounts to dismissal (within the meaning of Part X)” is clear: if the detriment is, in substance, dismissal, Part V does not apply
+• The phrase “amounts to dismissal (within the meaning of Part X)” is clear: if the detriment is, in substance, dismissal, Part V does not apply

-- The exclusion applies to the whole of section 47B, including subsections (1A)–(1E).
+• The exclusion applies to the whole of section 47B, including subsections (1A)–(1E).
 The draftsman could have carved out exceptions in 2013 but did not

-- Allowing dual claims creates anomalies (e.g., injury to feelings awards under Part V but not Part X) and undermines the statutory scheme
+• Allowing dual claims creates anomalies (e.g., injury to feelings awards under Part V but not Part X) and undermines the statutory scheme

 Despite this, the Court held it was bound by Osipov under the doctrine of precedent.
 Therefore:

-- Section 47B(2), as interpreted in Osipov, does not bar claims against co-workers for dismissal-related detriments or vicarious liability claims against employers
+• Section 47B(2), as interpreted in Osipov, does not bar claims against co-workers for dismissal-related detriments or vicarious liability claims against employers

-- Employment Tribunals must permit amendments to add such claims, subject to time limits and discretion
+• Employment Tribunals must permit amendments to add such claims, subject to time limits and discretion

 Outcome

-The Claimants in both cases are permitted to bring unfair dismissal claims against their employer and to the claim that their employer was variously liable for their colleague subjecting them to the detriment of dismissing them.
+The Claimants in both cases are permitted to bring unfair dismissal claims against their employer and to the claim that their employer was vicariously liable for their colleague subjecting them to the detriment of dismissing them.

 Implications for employers

-- Whistleblowing dismissal claims become “easier”
+1. Whistleblowing dismissal claims become “easier”

 The decision means that claims by whistleblowers might be easier to win.
 To prove that a dismissal is because of whistleblowing, the employee has to show that the whistleblowing was the sole or principal reason for dismissal.
-To prove detriment, it only has to be that the whistleblowing was a “material influence” on the decision to dismiss. - Whistleblowing dismissal claims become more expensive for employers
+To prove detriment, it only has to be that the whistleblowing was a “material influence” on the decision to dismiss.

 Unlike unfair dismissal claims, detriment claims allow recovery for injury to feelings.